WHAT TYPE OF CALIFORNIA PREMISE LIABILITY CLAIMS DOES YOUR FIRM COVER?

 Often premise owners and businesses will argue that the victim in a fall is partially responsible for the fall.
 Proving the negligence will establish and supplement the victim’s claim.
 Therefore, proving the liability of the property owner is a prerequisite to any recovery.

-DOES THE LOCATION SOMEONE HAS A SLIP AND FALL MATTER?
+DOES THE LOCATION SOMEONE HAS A SLIP AND FALL MATTER IN STOCKTON & SUTTER CREEK?

 The location of a slip and fall claim matters greatly.
 For instance, at an airport, there are basically four elements to establish liability: the airport employee must know or should have known about the potentially dangerous conditions, the danger was not open or obvious, they failed to repair the defective condition, and the victim was injured.

-In a public sidewalk situation, if you trip and fall on a public sidewalk, you will likely need to make an immediate claim against the applicable municipality.
+In a public sidewalk situation, if you trip and fall on a public sidewalk in Stockton & Sutter Creek, CA, you will likely need to make an immediate claim against the applicable municipality.
 This is a prerequisite if the fall occurs on public property in which a public entity claim must be made.
 The claims process required against a public entity is quite rigorous, and failure to file a claim with a public entity immediately after your fall will preclude a future recovery.

 If someone falls on stairs or in a stairwell at an apartment complex and are injured, the victim must prove that the owner caused the defective condition, knew of the condition and failed to repair it, or that the owner should have known of the defect because a reasonable person would have known of that defect and resolved the problem.

 In a slip and fall situation, the location of where the fall or incident occurred is absolutely crucial to determining how we prosecute your claim.
-Therefore, consult with an attorney at our office so that we may guide you through that legal maze and create a successful resolution to your claim.
+Therefore, consult with an attorney at Redkey Gordon Law Corp so that we may guide you through that legal maze and create a successful resolution to your claim.

-WHY SHOULD YOU CHOOSE REDKEY GORDON TO REPRESENT YOU?
+WHY SHOULD YOU CHOOSE REDKEY GORDON LAW CORP IN CA TO REPRESENT YOU?

-Our firm can accurately and efficiently discern the complexities of premises liability.
+Our Personal injury law firm in Stockton & Sutter Creek can accurately and efficiently discern the complexities of premises liability.
 Establishing liability in the face of various legal limitations is a prerequisite to legal recovery.
 Failure to establish the necessary facts to establish liability is the difference between success and failure.

 We have exclusively settled and represented premises liability claimants over the last 15 years.
 We understand the medical treatment that is required to recuperate and rehabilitate our clients, the medical lien issues which are complex and varied, and the legal causation issues that nearly always surface in these claims.

 Being mindful of the pain and distress caused by these types of injuries, our lawyers keep clients constantly updated throughout the claim process.
-Our firm will service the emotional and financial interests to obtain maximum recovery for our clients.
+Our Sutter Creek Personal injury attorneys will service the emotional and financial interests to obtain maximum recovery for our clients.